cheedep/AIND-Sudoku/README.md

 Example:
-![Only choice example](images/only-choice.png "Only choice example") In the above image the top right box is the only box that has "1" as a possible solution.
+![Only choice example](images/only-choice.png "Only choice example") In the above image, that depicts a square unit, the top right box is the only box that has "1" as a possible solution.
 Hence that box can be assigned the value "1"

 ### Install